RAGASUDHA-B/chat-app/README.md

 # chat-app

-currently i am exploring MERN stack,so i am building some projects related this stack and build basic chat app using js,html,css,and node
+currently i am exploring MERN stack,so i am building some projects related to this stack and creating  basic chat app using js,html,css,and node